RIA03B/ForeCast-Project/README.md

 - Unit system in Metric.

-- Unit system in Imperial.

 #### Examples

 1.1

-**Given** the weather for the day based on how it feels like outside, the wind, precipitation, and visibility based on user’s location.
+**Given** the weather for the day based on how it feels like outside,  the wind, humidity, description of the weather, cloudiness, pressure, and wind speed based on user’s entery for location.

+**When** user types the name if the city.

+**Then** the weather for that city will display how it feels like,  the wind, humidity, description of the weather, cloudiness, pressure, and wind speed.

 ### Requirment 101:The weather for the next seven days

 #### Senario

-As a user I want to be able to know the weather for the next seven days based on: how it feels like outside, the wind, precipitation, and visibility.
+As a user I want to be able to know the weather for a city in a different country.
+As well as be able to know how it feels like,  the wind, humidity, description of the weather, cloudiness, pressure, and wind speed.

 #### Dependencies

-- The device will use user’s location to determine the weather.
+- The device will use the location the user enters for a location to determine the weather.

 - Weather data are available and accessible.

 #### Assumptions

 - Unit system in Metric.

-- Unit system in Imperial.

 #### Examples

 1.1

-**Given** the weather for the next seven days based on how it feels like outside, the wind, precipitation, and visibility based on user’s location.
+**Given** the weather for a city in a different country.
+As well as be able to know how it feels like,  the wind, humidity, description of the weather, cloudiness, pressure, and wind speed.

-**When** select the day you would like to view the weather for.
+**When** user types the name of the city and country.

-**Then** the weather for the next seven days based on how it feels like outside, the wind, precipitation, and visibility will be displayed.
+**Then** the weather for that city and country will display how it feels like,  the wind, humidity, description of the weather, cloudiness, pressure, and wind speed.

-### Requirment 102:Change Weather unit system

-#### Senario

-As a user I want to be able to know the weather in different unit systems based on the Metric system or the Imperial system.

-#### Dependencies

-- Weather data are available and accessible.

-#### Assumptions

-- Unit system in Metric.

-- Unit system in Imperial.

-#### Examples

-1.1

-**Given** two different unit systems.

-**When** selecting either of the unit systems.

-**Then** I will be able to see a change in unit system next to the temperature of the weather on the main page.

-### Requirment 103:Change Location

-#### Senario

-As a user I want to be able to know the weather in different locations of the world.

-#### Dependencies

-- The device will use user’s location to determine the weather.

-- Weather data are available and accessible.

-#### Assumptions

-- Unit system in Metric.

-- Unit system in Imperial.

-#### Examples

-1.1

-**Given** search area for a location.

-**When** selecting a location.

-**Then** I will be able to see that specified locations weather on the main page.

 ### Class Diagram